How is Flour Made?

 For a recent project, I have been looking at buying a flour mill and milling flour, but before investing, I wanted to know what the real differences are between fresh milled and store or purveyor-purchased flour.
+How do you make flour?
 Is it worth the effort?
-Can you taste it?
 Is it better for you and does it affect how you use the flour in a recipe?

 Firstly, let's identify what flour is.
-It’s amazing to me how many people have no idea where flour comes from or how it’s made.
+It’s amazing to me how many people have no idea how to make flour or where it comes from.

 Types of Wheat

 There are six classes of wheat — within which are around 30,000 varieties.

 - Soft White Winter